PS4 Controller is Charging But Not Connecting | Fixed

 The very first step here to make is to power-cycle the PS4.
 It’s just that simple.
 Why?
 Well, you can read our article on the benefits of restarting the PS4 system in resolving performance issues.

 We strongly recommend that you turn off the PS4, unplug it from the power outlet for 3-5 minutes, then turn it on again.
 This is the most effective restarting method you can carry out.
 It’s simply much better than the classical restart process.

 4. Hard-reset the PS4 Controller

 If there’s any functionality issue with the PS4 controller, you should always consider hard resetting it.
-It will restore the factory settings of the controller and resolves many performance issues within it.
+It will restore the controller’s factory settings and resolve many performance issues.

 5. Factory Reset Your PS4

 There might be a sort of systematic error or data corruption within your PS4 system that hinders a PS4 controller from establishing a connection with the console.
 The best thing, in this case, is to factory reset your PS4 and reinstall the PS4 system software from scratch.